-The Blauwbrug (Blue Bridge) is a historic bridge in Amsterdam spanning the river Amstel and connecting the Rembrandtplein and Waterlooplein areas.
-The bridge lends it’s name from a 17th century blue wooden bridge positioned in the same location as the existing bridge.
+The Blauwbrug is a historic bridge in Amsterdam spanning the river Amstel and connecting the Rembrandtplein and Waterlooplein areas.
+The bridge lends its name from a 17th-century blue wooden bridge positioned in the same location as the existing bridge.

-Nearest Metro: From Central Station, take Metro 54 to Waterlooplein which takes about 3 mins, and continue on foot to Blauwbrug.
+Metro: Take Metro 54 from Central Station to Waterlooplein which takes about 3 mins and continue on foot to Blauwbrug.

-– Follow the lines of the bridge walls and lead the eye into the photo.
+Use the natural lines of the bridge walls to lead the eye into the photo.

-– Shoot at sunset and create silhouette from the pillars.
+Shoot at sunset in order to create a silhouette from the pillars.

 Look for detail such as the crown and lamps on the decorative pillars.